 To prepare for your appointment, see the topic Making the Most of Your Appointment.

-- How often do you think about committing
+- How often do you think about suicide?

-attempted suicide in the past?
-If so, did you seek and receive
+- Have you attempted suicide in the past?
+If so, did you seek and receive treatment?

 - Do you keep guns in your home?